 Well, for my fellow parents who let a few days go by before wrangling their kids into the tub — this article is for you!
 It turns out that kids who are allowed to get dirty actually end up healthier with:

 Intrigued?
 Already wondering what to do with all of that time you used to spend trying to stop your kids from eating dirt?
 Start by reading these three great reasons to let your kids get dirty.

-- The Hygiene Hypothesis.
-First suggested in the 1980’s, the hygiene hypothesis states “…when children are too clean and their exposure to parasites, bacteria, and viruses is limited early in life, they face a greater chance of having allergies, asthma, (Yazdanbakhsh, 2002) and other autoimmune diseases such as multiple sclerosis and type-one diabetes during adulthood (Platts-Mills, 2005).”
+First suggested in the 1980s, the hygiene hypothesis maintains that when children are too clean and their exposure to parasites, bacteria, and viruses is limited early in life, they face a greater chance of having allergies, asthma, (Yazdanbakhsh, 2002) and other autoimmune diseases such as multiple sclerosis and type-one diabetes during adulthood (Platts-Mills, 2005).
 We think we are protecting our kids by limiting their contact with dirt, bugs, mud and the like, but we may actually be harming them by preventing contact with immune-strengthening organisms.

-- Dirt=Diversity.
 Another theory in support of grubby kids is the hypothesis that “the health and diversity of the bacterial species in our gut mucosa a key factor for strengthening the immune system.”
-Basically from the time of conception the body works to create an internal catalogue of disease, based on the pathogens it encounters.
-The bigger the catalogue, the better the body is able to defend itself from a variety of maladies.
-Thus, the more exposure your child has to a variety of organisms present on grass, trees, animals, and all aspects of the natural world, the bigger the potential catalogue and the stronger the immunological defense.
+Basically from the time of conception the body works to create an internal catalog of disease, based on the pathogens it encounters.
+The bigger the catalog, the better the body is able to defend itself from a variety of maladies.
+Thus, the more exposure your child has to a variety of organisms present on grass, trees, animals, and all aspects of the natural world, the bigger the potential catalog and the stronger the immunological defense.

 Feature image courtesy of David K